bmatsuo/lmdb-go/README.md

 - Should errors be abstracted more to provide better diagnostics? (edit(bmatsuo): probably, the `return err` convension makes it confusing quickly)
 - Is the `Cursor.PutMulti()` signature the right balance of performance and usability? (edit(bmatsuo): i think so; any higher level method should make use of `Cursor.PutMulti`)
+- The Reset/Renew methods probably need tests that they are usable.
+Benchmarks would be good as well.
+They might be removed for now.

 ## Key Features